qiankunli/qiankunli.github.io/_posts/Kubernetes/Extension/2020-08-10-controller_runtime.md

 	return ctrl.NewControllerManagedBy(mgr).    // 生成Controller Builder 对象
 		For(&appsv1alpha1.Application{}).       // 为Controller指定cr
         Complete(r)                             // 为Controller指定Reconciler
 }
-// sigs.k8s.io/controller-runtime/pkg/controller/controller.go
-type Controller struct {
-	Name string // Name is used to uniquely identify a Controller in tracing, logging and monitoring.
-Name is required.
-	Do reconcile.Reconciler
-	Client client.Client // Client is a lazily initialized Client.
-	Scheme *runtime.Scheme
-	Cache cache.Cache
-	Config *rest.Config // Config is the rest.Config used to talk to the apiserver.
-	// Queue is an listeningQueue that listens for events from Informers and adds object keys to the Queue for processing Queue workqueue.RateLimitingInterface
-    ...
-}
 // Complete ==> Build
 func (blder *Builder) Build(r reconcile.Reconciler) (controller.Controller, error) {